-Whereas the weighted mean age in prevention trials was 12.8 years, the average age of participants in cessation trials was much older (16.6 years).
+Whereas the weighted mean age in prevention trials was 12.8 years, the average age of participants in cessation trials was much older at 16.6 years.
 All but two studies enrolled more females than males and one trial enrolled only females.
-The weighted mean proportion of females was 54 percent (range 47.5 to 100 percent).
-Similar to the prevention trials, more Whites than Non-Whites were enrolled (weighted mean proportion of Whites 84.4 percent, range 7.9 to 92.6 percent).
-The trial conducted in Switzerland did not report racial breakdown (Table 5).
+The weighted mean proportion of females was 54 percent (range: 47.5% to 100%).
+Similar to the prevention trials, more whites than nonwhites were enrolled (weighted mean proportion of whites 84.4%, range 7.9% to 92.6%).
+One trial, conducted in Switzerland, did not report racial breakdown (Table 5).